ASCENSION HAS ADDED "AMAZON SMILE".

 Hopefully everyone is keeping safe.
 Thank you for everything you are doing during these difficult times in our area.
 Please let everyone know that the Golden Corner Food Pantry IS OPEN 10am to noon M-F (and the 1st Saturday) and serving safely using a drive through process.
 We have been handing out this 'Where To Turn For Help' info sheet to clients.

-WHERE TO TURN FOR HELP IN OCONEE COUNTY (April 2020 COVID19 UPDATE)
+WHERE TO TURN FOR HELP IN OCONEE COUNTY (October 2020 Update)

 NOTE: CALL FIRST SINCE HOURS/SERVICES MAY CHANGE DUE TO COVID19 RESTRICTIONS